hackclub/hackclub/applications/jonathan/echoing_green_14.md

 believe the best way to learn programming is to build projects.
-We see that this is one of the reasons why the AP CS curriculum is the only STEM field that has actually seen a decrease in student participation over the last 20 years from 25% of high school students to only 19% (from the NCES).
+We see that this is one of the reasons why the AP CS curriculum is the only STEM field that has actually seen a decrease in student participation over the last 20 years from 25% of high school students to only 19% (from the National Center for Education Statistics).

 **Describe the specific products or programs of your organization.
 (1000 characters)**